premasagarbontula/useCallback-hook-react/README.md

 The React useCallback Hook returns a memoized callback function.
-One reason to use useCallback is to prevent a component from re-rendering unless its props have changed.
+One reason to use useCallback is to prevent a component from re-rendering unless its props have changed. useCallback keeps the same reference between re-renders.
+Child is wrapped in memo, so it only re-renders when its props change.

 React useCallback Hook Syntax: const memoizedCallback = useCallback(